-Ashley M. Williams is the leading Millennial strategist, consultant, and speaker for brands that want to reach Millennials — helping brands to create the right campaigns, craft the right messages, and produce events that bring brands and Millennials together.
+Ashley M. Williams is the leading Millennial strategist, spokesperson, consultant, and speaker for brands that want to reach Millennials — helping brands to create the right campaigns, craft the right messages, and produce events that bring brands and Millennials together.

 Ashley is the founder and CEO of RIZZARR, a tech-enabled content marketplace.
 Through RIZZARR, brands are able to find and work with Millennial and Gen Z content creators – particularly nano-influencers and micro-influencers.
-She is also the founder of Millennials Change, an event series created to bring together Millennials and to inspire them to make endless ripples that have a positive impact on the world.
+She is also the founder of Millennials Change, an event series that inspires Change by bringing together Millennials to make endless ripples that have a positive impact on the world.
 She is excited and determined to use her love of journalism, social media, and live experiences to inform and empower her generation.

 Before starting her journey into entrepreneurship, Ashley was an award-winning journalist, working for a number of media entities.
 She was a Multimedia Journalist for USA TODAY Network’s Nation Now.
 She helped create, produce, and host a show for the network called, Long Story Short, and helped with its video series, Inspiration Nation.
 Prior to working at USA TODAY, Ashley worked at WBAL Radio as a Multimedia Reporter and Web Producer.
 Before that, Ashley worked at NBC News as a member of its News Associates Program.
 There, she worked for the Today Show, the Grio, and MSNBC’s Politics Nation with Al Sharpton.

 Just before joining NBC News, Ashley worked in South Africa as a digital reporter and producer for Cue Television as well as a print reporter for Grocott’s Mail Newspaper.
 After these experiences, she was granted a columnist position with Africa.com.
 Her columns sparked a series for the site called, My Journey, My Africa, which allowed readers to post stories about their experiences in Africa.